MTechMobileDevelopment/MTech-Extra-Lessons/Git/README.md

 # Git

-An overview of Git.
-What it is.
-How they can use it.
-How they will submit assignments using GitHub and Git.

-# Intro #

-Git is a version control sustem for tracking changes in files, and being able to collaborate with others to work on the same files together.
+Git is a version control system for tracking changes in files, and being able to collaborate with others to work on the same files together.
+This lesson will teach students how to use Git and how it is used in order to collaborate with others.
+It is critical in a work environment to be competent with Git.
+It is the primary mode in which you will submit and recieve code to craft into mobile applications.
-- Description
-- Overview of what will be taught

 # Learing Outcomes #

 Bulleted list of things the student can expect to learn from the lesson
+- Be able to create a new repository and commit to it.
+- Be able to clone a repository and contribute to it
+- Be able to use XCode as a GUI for their repositories.
+- Be able to successfully work with a partner to work on a project.

 # Vocabulary #